 "Our job as lawyers is to help other people solve problems.
 We should never lose sight of that fact."

 Through his extensive scholarship and lecture experience, Professor Aronovsky found a natural affinity for academia and began a new career in legal education in 2002 as a visiting assistant professor at Pennsylvania State University, Dickinson School of Law.
 He joined Southwestern's full time faculty in 2003, and says he aims to instill in his students an appreciation of the "human dimension" of a lawyer's role.
 "Our job as lawyers is to help other people solve problems," he says.
 "We should never lose sight of that fact."
-Professor Aronovsky serves as faculty advisor to student organizations on campus, most notably the Public Interest Law Committee.
+Professor Aronovsky serves as faculty advisor to student organizations on campus, including the Environmental Law Society.
 In 2008, he was honored as the Irving D. and Florence Rosenberg Professor of Law, and in 2012, he was honored with Southwestern's Upper Division Excellence in Teaching Award.

 Professor Aronovsky is an elected member of the American Law Institute.
 He was the 2012 Chair of the AALS Alternative Dispute Resolution Section and the 2009 Chair of the AALS Litigation Section.
 He serves on the Executive Committees of the AALS Alternative Dispute Resolution and Litigation Sections, and the LACBA Environmental Law Section.

 The Supreme Court and the Future of Arbitration: Towards a Preemptive Federal Arbitration Procedural Paradigm?, 42 SOUTHWESTERN LAW REVIEW 131 (2013)

 Introduction, The AALS ADR Sections Program on "The Supreme Court and the Future of Arbitration," 42 SOUTHWESTERN LAW REVIEW, No. 1 (2013)